-"I am 61 Years old retired officer and use to be in good shape but after a desk job for the past several years well you can imagine the rest.
-Do you have any weight loss / fitness advice for some one like me?"
+"I am a 61-year-old retired officer and used to be in good shape, but after a desk job for the past several years, well, you can imagine the rest.
+Do you have any weight loss or fitness advice for someone like me?"

-Thanks for your career of service sir.
-I do have some advice for you that will help you get rolling again in a save way that is not too aggressive, yet will be effective for your goals.
+Thanks for your career of service, sir.
+I have some advice to help you get rolling again in a safe way that is not too aggressive, yet will be effective for your goals.

-As we age, we still need to stay active in movements, especially functional movements that are required in everyday life: Stitting, standing, walking, picking up something and carrying it, etc...
-This requires movement practice, flexibility/balance training, and some form of cardio vascular training.
+As we age, we still need to stay active, especially functional movements that are required in everyday life: Sitting, standing, walking, picking up something and carrying it, etc. This requires practicing movements, flexibility/balance training and some form of cardiovascular training.

-2 - Calisthenics and stretching based exercises mixed with some weights in dumbbell exercises for muscle tone and flexibility.
-If you have never taken a yoga course give a beginners class a try.
+2. Mix calisthenics and stretching-based exercises with dumbbell exercises for muscle tone and flexibility: If you never have taken a yoga course, give a beginners class a try.
 I thought I was flexible until I took a yoga course.
-These exercises assist with overall well being as well as balance, muscle tone, and flexibility.
-See Lower Back Plan below.
+These exercises assist with overall well-being as well as balance, muscle tone and flexibility.

-4 - Balance - Practice standing on one leg to work balance muscles of the lower leg and work up to performing some regular dumbbell exercises while standing on one leg too.
+4. Balance: Practice standing on one leg to work the balance muscles of the lower leg and work up to performing some regular dumbbell exercises while standing on one leg, too.

 I have a ton of information to help you in the articles at Military.com.